ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+AN American,- writing to the
+Gippsland Times ol 23rd October
+last,&#x27;says I dis-covered many years ago
+that wood could bc made to lost longer
+than iron in thc ground.
+Time and
+weather seem to have no effects upon
+them (fence posts), and the posts can-bc
+prepared for less than two cents (one
+penny)&#x27; a piece.
 Take bailed, lirraobd
 oil, and stir in powdered charcoal to
 thc consistency of paint ; jiut a coat
 of this over thc timber, and there is
 not a man who will live to soe it-rot.&quot;
 Tiru Walcha correspondent of thc
 </td></tr></table>

 ---